876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 1816: Birthdate of Grace Aguilar, the British author whose Portuguese Marrano forbearers found a safe home in 18th century England.

 1821: Birthdate of Frederick A. Johnson the first Jewish child born in Cincinnati.
 He was the son of David Israel and Eliza Johnson.

 1830: Rabbi Isaac Lesser delivered his first sermon in English at Congregation Mikveh Israel in Philadelphia.

 1835: Max and Sarah Oppenheimer gave birth to Nathan Hirsch Oppenheimer.

-1835: Birthdate Pius X, who as Pope granted an audience to Theodore Herzl.
-Herzl failed in his attempt to enlist the Pope’s support for a Jewish homeland in Palestine.
+1835: Birthdate Giuseppe Melchiorre Sarto who as Pope Pius X granted an audience to Theodore Herzl who failed in his attempt to enlist the Pope’s support for a Jewish homeland in Palestine.
 The Pope was polite but firm in his rejection.

 1837: In Philadelphia, PA, Judah Lazarus Hackenburg and Maria Allen gave birth to William Hackenburg, the husband of Adeline Schoneman, “manufacturer of sewing and machine silks” and Chairman of the Silk Association of America whose many leadership roles in the Jewish community including co-founding the United Hebrew Charities in 1869, the Hebrew Charity Ball Association in 1859 and the committee “to aid Russian refugees” as well as serving as President of the Jewish Hospital and Home for Aged and Infirm Israelites, Treasurer of Congregation Beth El Emeth and Vice President of the Board of Delegates of the American Israelites.